Reading rooms/Working places

 Please observe the regulations for visiting the Plaza put in force due to the Corona pandemic:

-- Access is granted exclusively to such users who have a valid reservation for the General Reading Room, the Periodicals Reading Room or any one of the research reading rooms – for the day in question.
+- Access is granted exclusively to such users who have a valid reservation for the General Reading Room, the Periodicals Reading Room or any one of the research reading rooms – for the period in question.

 - A maximum of 35 persons may be present in the area of the Plaza at the same time.